- AWS at Scale

 Hope that helps!

-Thank you again for subscribing to AWS at Scale.
+Thank you again for reading.
 If you like my content then please visit these posts online and share them across your socials and support me by tagging me @leewynne

 All the best, Lee